DyogenIBENS/Agora/doc/HowTo.md

 ##### Indicative steps

-The most efficient way of extracting multiple sets of robust families is to do all at once, for instance:
+The most efficient way of extracting multiple sets of constrained families is to do all at once, for instance:

 ```bash